siemens/fluffi/usage.md

    in this case you need to specify an additional setting: `extGeneratorDirectory` This setting points to a directory, where FLUFFI will insert a file called `fuzzjob.name` containing the name of the current FuzzJob.
    It is the job of the external mutator to:
-      1. register on the GM with a new UUID (and a nice name)
+  1. Come up with a unique ID (UUID)
-      2. create a subdirectory with that UUID
+  2. Create a subdirectory in the `extGeneratorDirectory` named like that UUID
+  3. Place a nice name in the fuzzjob's `nice_names_managed_instance` table for that UUID
-      3. place new mutations in that subdirectory following this schema: `ParentGUID_ParentLocalID_GeneratorLocalID`
+  4. Place new mutations in the UUID subdirectory following this schema: `ParentGUID_ParentLocalID_GeneratorLocalID`
-      4. ensure that the hard drive does not fill up (e.g. by implementing a upper limit of files in the directory)
+  5. Ensure that the hard drive does not fill up (e.g. by implementing a upper limit of files in the directory)

 You need to set the percentage of how many generators should have which generator type.
 For example, if you only want `RadamsaMutators`, set `RadamsaMutator`=100 and all others to 0.